elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

   submitted
 - Form should not submit if its invalid
 - Should show bad username or password field for invalid credentials
+- Should show Welcome message for valid credentials

 ### Move LoginForm css to module